russej7/Senior-Design-Fall-2024/user_manual.md

 -   Locate the citation in the table and click "Edit", then click "Print" on the bottom right of the page.

--   The print preview will open I the print dialogue.
+-   The print preview will open along with the print dialogue.

 ### **3. Can I use this application on my mobile device?**